Alcohol use treatment

 - Beyond Hangover: Understanding alcohol's impact on your health

 - Contact your managed care organization (MCO) for a treatment provider.

 Use the Alcohol Treatment Navigator to assist you in the search for treatment that is right for you.

 If you are not enrolled in Apple Health

 - Find out if your are eligible, then apply for Apple Health through Washington Healthplanfinder.
-Once you are enrolled in Apple Health, contact the BHO in your area for a treatment provider.
+Once you are enrolled in Apple Health, you will be assigned with one of five managed care organizations (MCO).